pawanbhatia1304/boiling-backlog-traffic-light-simulation/README.md

 ## Code Structure

--traffic_light_simulation.py: The main Python script that contains the simulation logic and visualization code.
+- traffic_light_simulation.ipynb : The main Python script that contains the simulation logic and visualization code.
+- Data
+- Output
+- Demo Code Video
--README.md: This README file.
+- README.md : This README file.

 ## Results
 Upon running the simulation, we will see two plots that provide insights into the traffic light's performance: